trybash/bash-emulator/README.md

 ### The `state` object

-__It's not recommended to access the state directly. use the above defined helper methods instead.__
+__It's not recommended to access the state directly.
+Use the above defined helper methods instead.__

 - `history` an array of strings containing previous commands
 - `user` name of the current user (defaults to `user`)